 They taste so much better than regular tomatoes because of the way they are grown.

-After making two galettes, I still had plenty of heirlooms left.
+After making two galettes and my fresh garden salsa recipe, I still had plenty of heirlooms left.
 What else to make?

 Weirdly enough, I decided to make tomato soup.
 Yes, soup when it’s 90 degrees outside.

 If you tell me you don’t like tomato soup, I guarantee it’s because you’ve never had homemade tomato soup before.